Meyaal/Game/README.md

 # User Goals
 * The game is easy to navigate and use on all platforms.
 *  The game is fun and competitive.
-*  The game appearance is clear and has happy colors.
+*  The game appearance is clear and cheerful colours.
-*  The game should work without faults.
+*  The game works without faults.

 # User Stories
 * As a First time user, I want to easily understand the main purpose of the site.